![CDATA[ [if IE 9] ]]>

-Under the Renewable Energy Target, the Clean Energy Regulator is required to conduct random inspections on small-scale generation units which have had small-scale technology certificates created against them.
+Under the Renewable Energy Target (RET), the Clean Energy Regulator (the agency) is required to conduct random inspections on small generation units which have had small-scale technology certificates created against them.

 Inspections are conducted to ensure that selected systems meet all the

-installation requirements of the Small-scale Renewable Energy Scheme, and were eligible for small-scale technology certificates at the time the system was installed.
+installation requirements of the Small-scale Renewable Energy Scheme (SRES), and were eligible for small-scale technology certificates at the time the system was installed.

-As a result of inspections, the Clean Energy Regulator is able to identify and act on improperly created certificates, installations that do not meet the electrical and building standards of Australia, and installers that have breached the Clean Energy Council accreditation guidelines.
+As a result of inspections, the agency can identify and act on improperly created certificates, installations that do not meet the electrical and building standards of Australia, and installers that have breached the Clean Energy Council (CEC) accreditation guidelines.

 Inspections carried out under the scheme will incur no charge to the owner of the system.

 Inspections are not available on request.
-Inspections are selected at random by the Clean Energy Regulator to develop an informed view on the level of compliance across all installations and ensure installed systems meet all the requirements under the scheme.
+Inspections are selected at random by the agency to develop an informed view on the level of compliance across all installations and ensure installed systems meet all the requirements under the scheme.

-Throughout the inspection process, the Clean Energy Regulator is responsible for:
+Throughout the inspection process, the agency is responsible for:

-The Clean Energy Regulator is not responsible for electrical and building safety.
+The agency is not responsible for electrical and building safety.
 This responsibility lies with the state and territory government and electrical regulators.

-Throughout the inspection process, the Clean Energy Regulator appointed inspector is responsible for:
+Throughout the inspection process, the agency appointed inspector is responsible for:

 Throughout the inspection process, state and territory and local government bodies are responsible for:

 To appoint an inspector, the agency identifies a person or organisation that is independent of the designer or installer of the system and does not have a conflict of interest in relation to the system installation.

 All inspectors appointed by the agency must:

 During the on-site inspection, the appointed inspector:

-The Clean Energy Regulator publishes inspections updates to provide a summary of the inspection scheme including:
+The agency publishes inspections updates to provide a summary of the inspection scheme including: